 Next up is a small configurable part.
 It's good to know that signalers offer their own templates that you can use.
 Download them from the marketplace and install them.
 If you want more control and want to understand your Hopper better, follow through each step below:

 - Base currency.
 This is the currency you are going to use to buy other coins, and your investments will be sold back for this currency.
 We advise to select a stable one like the Euro or USD(T).
 Ensure that you have funds in your base currency and that your signaler sends signals for this base currency!

 - Allowed coins.
 Select the coins that you want to trade - again, make sure your signaler sends signals for this coin!
 Users with a Hero subscription can select "Allow All Coins" to purchase every signal that your signaler sends a signal for.

 - Maximum .. amount allocated.
 How much of your total funds do you want to use to trade with?

 - Minimum .. amount per order.
 What is the minimum amount your Hopper should use for an order?
 Make sure that it's larger than the minimum requirement for an order on an exchange.

 - Percentage buy amount.
 What percentage of your total funds should your Hopper invest per order?
 When you're making a profit, your orders will gradually become larger this way.

 - Signals only.
 Enable this if you only want to buy based on signals.
 Disable if you also want to use your strategy.
 We recommend the second option and compare which is doing better.

 - Take profit at.
-At how much percent profit should your Hopper sell automatically?
+At what percent profit should your Hopper sell automatically?
 We advise replacing this later on with a Trailing Stop-loss.